 My go-to number book for a few years now has been “5 Stinky Socks” by Jim Benton.
 I think it flew under most people’s radar, but it’s hilarious!
 I do this one as a flannel, and it’s great to count the socks between pages.
 The monster also does gross things with his socks, like wash dirty dishes and pulls them out of a garage can.
 So I bring some props up with me, like a dish from the break room and my trash can, and all the kids give a big “Ewwwww!” sound.
-It really is the best way to learn.
+Kids love how funny this one gets!

 My new favorite is “Stack the Cats” by Susie Ghahremani.
 Books that count from 1-10 are usually too boring for my group of kiddos, but this one is great since we can break larger numbers down into groups of 3.
 And she makes the larger numbers interesting, like “4 cats teeter, 5 cats totter” so instead of just counting again we can do an action, like pretending to fall over.
 I don’t know if there’s any other picture books that deal with counting piles, so it’s just another great thing about this book.
 You can find out the cheatie way I make my flannels by going here.

 Another new favorite I use for this storytime is “Swallow the Leader” by Danna Smith.
 I don’t use flannels for this one, since it’s kinda interactive.
 At the end of each page, we do an action to mimic the actions of the fish, and then we all count together how many fish are on the page.
 At the end of the book, we clap as the fish get eaten up!!
 Check out my post here about how to best use interactive picture books.
-This one goes up to 10, so maybe save this for older kiddos.
+This one goes up to 10, so maybe save this for older kiddos, or do like I do and kinda rush the last five a bit.

 “Count My Cupcakes 123” is a new favorite and works great with the littlest kiddos.
 And the cupcakes are adorable!!
 This is the first time I made my flannels giant, and it works MUCH better in a larger group.